About JW

 Just give me a minute.
 I am gonna let me finish, but this was one of the best meals of all time.

-Here you’ll find writing about film, music and books; stories about my experiences travelling; interaction with other folks on the web; and links to stuff that I think is good.
-My general intention behind the site is to foster positive connections between people from various walks of life, through subjects about which I feel I can say something.
-All comments will be posted except those including spam or blatant, hateful prejudice (particularly racial).
+Here you’ll find writing about film, music and books; stories about my experiences travelling; interaction with other folks on the web; and links to other stuff on the Internet.
+I hope things on this site encourage people to listen to each other more.
+All comments will be posted except those including spam or blatant, hateful prejudice.

-The banner headings at the top of the page will take you to special sections, such as an archive of my film reviews and a collection of best-of lists for the 00s.
+The banner headings at the top of the page will take you to sections of past writing, such as an archive of my film reviews and a collection of best-of lists for the 00s.
+These sections are often out-of-date and poorly maintained, if at all.
 For my writing about Japan and India and other personal experiences, navigation is easiest at right in the ‘By Category’ section.
 You can always see the lot by just scrolling down the main page and clicking ‘Older Posts’ at the bottom to keep going back in time.

 Finally, ‘Jdanspsa Wyksui’ was created in around 2002 and has whatever meaning you personally ascribe to it.